nyurdakul/COMS4167-Tester/README.md

 ### Optional Arguments

-**--extra** or **-e**: Use this flag if you want the extra credit folder to be graded.
-Currently the script grades either the main assignment or the extra credit, not both at the same time.
+**--extra** or **-e**: Use this flag if you want the optional assets folder to be graded.
+Currently the script grades either the main assignment or the optional, not both at the same time.

 **--specific** or **-s**: Specific files and/or directories you want to test.